 This menu enables displaying instruction videos on how to operate mass comparator.
-Videos are saved with the following extension: \.wmv. <Videos> menu allows an operator with <Administrator> permissions add/delete videos from the mass comparator memory.
+Videos are saved with the following extension: .wmv. <Videos> parameter group allows the user with <Administrator> permissions to add/delete videos from the mass comparator memory.
 Other operators may only watch the videos stored in the mass comparator memory.